• Skip to primary navigation

 Because the pilot hole has a diameter of less than the screw itself, the thread of the screw can still bite into the surrounding timber making a perfectly secure fixing.

 Some timbers, especially when cut into narrow or thin strips, are prone to splitting when nailed or screwed.
-Pilot hole and countersinking prevent this happening.
+Drilling a pilot hole and countersinking prevents this happening.

 If the fixing, even a nail, does not have so much timber to displace as you force it through the timber, it is much less likely to split.

-Because of a countersink, it can slip down below the surface of the timber, there is little chance of it splitting as the conical shape of the underside of the screw head touches the top of the timber.
+Because of the countersink hole, it can slip down below the surface of the timber, there is little chance of it splitting as the conical shape of the underside of the screw head touches the top of the timber.

 Counter Sinking a Pilot Hole